KemoPanzah/decore_Base/readme.md

 ```

 ### Preperation
-The preparation command creates all the necessary helper files in your app root directory.
+The preparation command creates all the needed auxiliary files in your app root directory.

-To prepare your application run ``` python.exe app.py prepare ``` in your project root directory.
-Use Terminal in vscode or any other IDE.
+To prepare your app, run ``` python app.py prepare ``` in your project root directory.
+Use the terminal in vscode.

 ### Development
-to develop your application use your debugger with profile ``` Decore app dev ``` in vscode.
+To develop your application, use your debugger with the ``` [dev] decore base development ``` profile in vscode.

+### Build
+To build your application, use your debugger with the ``` [bld] decore Base build ``` profile in vscode.

+### Run
+To run your application, run ``` python app.py ``` in your project root directory.
+Use the terminal in vscode.

+## Sample
+To understand how Decore base works, it is best to look at the Sample application.
+The application represents my ongoing development of decore base.

+To synchronize the sample application to its root directory run ``python app.py sample`` in your project root directory.
+Use the terminal in vscode or another IDE.

+To run the sample application after synchronization, use your debugger with the profile ``[smp] decore base sample ``` in vscode.

+## Explanations

 #### Base
-The base is the carrier for views. it can be carry views from same base or views from other bases.
-The base is also linked with one model.
+The base is basically the carrier element for views.
+It can get views from the same base or views from other bases.
+The Base is always linked to a Model.

 #### Model
 The model defines the data to work with.
 It can be a simple data model or a complex data model.
-Each model is linked to a base and is based on peewee ORM.
-To learn more about peewee ORM visit [peewee](http://docs.peewee-orm.com/en/latest/).
+Each model is linked to a Base and is based on peewee ORM.
+To learn more about peewee ORM, visit [peewee](http://docs.peewee-orm.com/en/latest/).

-### Build
-to build your application use your debugger with profile ``` Decore app build ``` in vscode.

-### Run

-## Sample
-To understand how decore Base works, it is best to look at the sample application.
-The application represents my constant development of decore Base.

-To start the sample application use your debugger with profile ``` Decore app sample ``` in vscode.

 ## Api reference
+To create a GUI with decore Base, you decorate functions in the source code according to the default of the execution process. which must be imported before with ``from decore_base import decore``.

+The decore module contains those functions that are needed when creating the metadata for the decore front application.

+To understand the general approach, synchronize the sample application with the command ``python app.py sample`` in your project root directory.

+### @decor.app()
+### @decor.base()
+### @decor.view()
+### @decor.dialog()
+### @decor.widget()
+### @decor.action()

-## Model Referenz
+## Model reference
-To further simplify working with the original peewee model, the model has been extended with some functions.
+To make working with the original Peewee model even easier, some functions have been added to the model.

+!DESCRIPTION FOLLOWS!

 ## Component processing
 ```mermaid